n0-b-dy/mini-python-projects/README.md

 #### Rock Paper Scissors Game
 - You will play against the computer in a game of Rock, Paper, Scissors.
 It will also keep track of how many wins.

+#### Choose Your Own Adventure Game
+- Guide your character through a series of choices and see if you can make it out alive.